Alberta Investment Management Corp.

 Note: When QNS&L disposed of most of their GP's beginning in 1970, many went to a new leasing outfit (said to be some CPR officials) named Canadian Bellequip Ltd. which in turn leased them to the C.P.R.
 A few months later they were all sold to Precision National Corp. a U.S. locomotive leasing company.

-A large chemical factory in Millhaven, Ontario near Kingston, on CN
+A large chemical factory in Millhaven, ON near Kingston,

 78 an SW8m ex-Lehigh Valley 271 still with